-Students from 7th – 9th grades are invited to become members of the NJHS and students from 10th – 12th grades are invited to become members as long as they meet a minimum of a 3.5 GPA, demonstrate good character, show leadership, and show a record of service to others.
+Membership in the honor societies is by invitation only.
+Students who meet the following requirements will be asked to apply for membership: a minimum of a 3.5 GPA, demonstration of good character, leadership potential, and a record of service to others.
 Members of NJHS & NHS must adhere to the requirements in the bylaws to maintain membership.
 Invitations to apply are sent during the Spring semester of each school year to our returning students who meet the requirements.
 Our induction ceremony takes place at the beginning of each school year.

 At JFCA, the members of the National Honor Society are involved in academic competitions and in both group and individual service projects.
 Students in NHS also have the opportunity to apply for school-based, regional, state, and national scholarships.
 While academic performance is important, the primary goals are to honor God, help its members maintain a godly character, and to develop leadership skills through serving others.
 It is our prayer that the skills learned during our students’ time at JFCA’s NHS will help impact the world for Christ.

 JFCA seeks to help students develop leadership skills through character development and by instilling a Christ-centered vision of leadership as we serve both inside and outside the walls of JFCA.
 From helping fellow students, leading on the athletic fields, serving the community and around the world, the JFCA student leaders seek to impact the world for Christ.
 Three key programs that help develop leadership are:

 - Student Leadership Council – High School students apply and interview for student government positions.
 These students plan and lead many valuable programs in our school, such as chapel services, fellowships, and service projects.